gliu2k/SAP-Datasphere/DataBuilder/Model.md

 >-  Data preview is available in each node.

 #### 2.2.1.
 Association
-Create a new GV using the previourly GV and add the associations
+Create a new GV using the previourly GV and add the associations (as in the local table)

 ![alt text](/DataBuilder/images/NewGV_Asso.png?raw=true)